tellor-io/telliot-feeds/docs/getting-started.md

     pip install telliot-feeds

 *If your log shows no errors, that's it!
-Next, please scroll down to the section titled **"Telliot Configuration"**.*
+Next, follow the instructions for [configuring telliot](#telliot-configuration).*

 ## (Optional) Docker Setup
 If you want to configure and run telliot in a docker container: